julelang/manual/src/packages/modules/index.md

 ## Module Files

-Module files ensure that the directory in which they are located is determined as the main module directory.
-A module file is called `jule.mod` and acts as a file that provides you with all the required functionality of your module.
+A module is defined by a file named `jule.mod`.
+Its presence marks the directory as the root of the module and provides the necessary functionality for modular development.

 ## Using Modules

-It is useful to use modules.
-It is more difficult to test your projects without using a module because you cannot use Jule's testing functions without a module.
-Actually maybe you can test it, but using a module is more functional.
-See [writing tests](/debugging/testing/writing-tests#modules) for more information for that.
+Modules are not optional if you want to use Jule’s testing features—without them, testing becomes more difficult and less functional.
+See [writing tests](/debugging/testing/writing-tests#modules) for details.

-For most programs it is necessary to write subpackages.
-It is important for a streamlined and maintainable development experience.
-You also need to use a module to access sub-packages.
+For most projects, subpackages are essential to maintainable development.
+Modules are required to organize and import these subpackages.

-Modules can access sub-packages from the main package through their own package import behavior.
-This applies to all modules.
-In a [use declaration](/packages/using-packages), to import any subpackage, the name of the current module in that scope must be used first.
-Import paths that do not start with the module name are considered invalid.
+Modules resolve subpackages relative to the module root.
+In a [use declaration](/packages/using-packages), every import path must begin with the module name.
+Any import path that does not start with the module name is considered invalid.

 For example:
 ```